Cos d'Estournel's photo library has kindly provided this beautiful picture.

 Cos d'Estournel 2007 89p

 Tasted in November 2017.
 85% C.Sauvignon + 12% Merlot + 3% C.Franc.
-Difficult vintage, especially for Merlot; that's why there is more C.S. in the blend.
+It's a difficult vintage, especially for Merlot, so there is more C.S. in the blend.
 This wine is well-made with fresh acidity, lovely balance, and a round finish despite its lack of maturity.
-Should keep for another 6-10 years.
+It should be kept for another 6-10 years.

 Cos d'Estournel 2006 93p